GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/02_data_reduction.rst

 Create a Master Flat Field
 ==========================

-Twilight flats images are reduced to produced a master flat and then added to the calibration database as follow:
+Twilight flats images are used to produced an imaging master flat and the result is added to the calibration database.

 ..  code-block:: bash